 Social Vulnerability Index (SVI) map

 : SVI - developed by the Center for Disease Control and Prevention's Agency for Toxic Substance and Disease Registry (ATSDR) - uses U.S. Census data to determine the social vulnerability of every Census tract to help public health officials and emergency response partners identify and map the communities that will most likely need support before, during, and after a hazardous event.
 The SVI ranks each tract on 15 social factors, four related themes, and provides an overall ranking.
-This map provides information related to the 15 social factors, maps the four SVI themes and overall ranking, and shows the various facilities located within Sacramento County.
+This map provides information related to the 15 social factors, maps the four SVI themes and overall ranking.

 Flood Hazard Areas map